stanlee2/alx-zero_day/README.md

-i am beginning to doo hard things
+i am beginning to do hard things